Listen-Only headsets & Boom-Mic headsets for Ham Radio

 Foremost is a headset that is rugged enough to stand the abuse of the NASCAR Pit Lane and keep coming back for more.
 We used our own in the Pit lane while racing our Porsche GT3 Cup car for many years of faultless operation.2) Noise Reduction

-Tough Molded Ear Cups with sound insulation that provides 24dB Noise reduction from outside QRN and QRM in the shack or at that Multi-Op Contest station.
-Gel Ear Cushions and Cloth Covers standard on our deluxe "dream" edition headsets.3) Super Rugged Headset-To-Radio Cables
+Tough Molded Ear Domes with sound insulation that provides 24dB Noise reduction from outside QRN and QRM in the shack or at that Multi-Op Contest station.
+Dual Layer Gel Ear Cushions, Cloth Ear Covers and Soft Pillow-Top Head Pad are standard on our deluxe "dream" edition and 10th Anniversary edition headsets.3) Super Rugged Headset-To-Radio Cables

-All of our Headset-To-Radio Cable Assemblies use fiber reinforced wires that provided unmatched flexibility and strength providing a long life of trouble free operation.4) User Interchangeable Headset-To-Radio Cables
+All of our Headset-To-Radio Cable Assemblies use Belden MIL-Spec cable materials custom made for us that have Kevlar reinforced 26 AWG leads with Teflon insulation that provided unmatched flexibility and strength providing a long life of trouble free operation.4) User Interchangeable Headset-To-Radio Cables

-How about a "No Obsolescence" headset you can simply purchase another headset-To-Radio cable to use with a new radio or to use with your HF station during DX Chasing or Contesting but then use with your HandHeld at the next Swap Meet?5) Industry Standard miniXLR Headset Radio Port
+How about a "No Obsolescence" headset you can simply purchase another Headset-To-Radio cable to use with a new radio or to use with your HF station during DX Chasing or Contesting but then use with your Mobile/Portable rig or for Remote over the Internet?5) Industry Standard miniXLR Headset Radio Port

-Our new Flex-Boom rotates over more than 200 degrees to allow you to simply rotate the Mic-Boom up and out of the way to move quickly from Phone to CW operating.
+Our new Flex-Boom rotates nearly 270 degrees to allow you to simply rotate the Mic-Boom up and out of the way to move quickly to switch from Phone to CW operating.

-Our RS60CF Boom-Mic headset and RS21 Symetrix Listen-Only headset include an Auxiliary Radio Port enabling connection of a second receiver to monitor the local repeater or just casual listening on your iPod.9) Spare Parts for nearly every headset our factory has built since 1992!
+Our RS60CF Boom-Mic headset includes an Auxiliary Radio Port enabling connection of a second receiver to monitor the local repeater or plug our RS20S Listen-Only Headset in for a 2nd Op - Great for Field Day!
+I can routinely listen to the Main-receiver in the Left Ear, Sub- receiver in the Right Ear while also listening to VHF and UHF in separate ears as well from my TM-V71A Dual-Receive VHF/UHF transceiver.9) Spare Parts for nearly every headset our factory has built since 1992!

-That's right we have spare parts for nearly every headset we've built since 1992 and that also means upgraded replacement parts for very early models, as well as a host of headset accessories.
+That's right we have spare parts for nearly every headset we've built since 1992 and that also means upgraded replacement parts for very early models, as well as a host of headset accessories.10) A 5 Year Warranty on our RS20S and RS60CF deluxe dream edition headsets

 Who is this guy?